yunusyerli1/streamy/README.md

-In this project, I worked on twitch replica website using react.
-For the design I have used Semantic UI's designs.
-You can see the web-site. (https://semantic-ui.com/) I tried to make a website like Youtube.
-When you enter desired search term in the text field and press Enter, videos related to search term will come from Youtube API.
+In this project, I worked on twitch replica website using react redux.
+I tried to make a website like Twitch.
+First, you can sign in via Google Authentication.
+If you sign-in, you can create, delete, edit a channel and start streaming via OBS.For streaming, you need to get id number of the channel and put the id as stream key in OBS (Settings-Stream).